Mold & Moisture Behind/On Baseboards & Trim

 - Red mold

-In general, mold cannot grow in places, like behind baseboards, without a moisture source.
-That is why in order to prevent the mold from growing in your property, you want to get moisture sources fixed quickly.
+In general, mold cannot grow without a moisture source and it prefers dark environments.
+For that reason mold behind baseboards is often found in bathrooms or in closets.
+In order to prevent the mold from growing in your property, you want to get moisture sources fixed quickly.
 Not to mention that this will save your property from several other issues that water damage causes, like dry rot.

-Here are some possible causes of water damage:
+Here are some possible causes of moisture along baseboards:

 - Busted or leaky pipes

 - A leaky roof

 - Regular moisture from showers and other places in bathrooms

 If you are interested in detecting moisture, you can use a moisture meter to identify where it may be coming from.
 This may not always be obvious as it could be a structural problem where water has been building up over time.
 To be sure you get this right, you should hire a restoration professional like ourselves to help you out.